About Our Branches

 The DIB has more than 1,500 employees who serve customers such as California taxpayers, employers, claimants, medical communities, and voluntary plan administrators.
 DI claims management offices are located throughout the state and the PFL call centers and claims management office are in Fresno.
 Three call centers are dedicated to responding to DI calls and two call centers handle PFL customers.
 The DIB Central Office in Sacramento supports executive staff and field operations by developing policies, procedures, and training materials, and coordinating services with other EDD programs.

-The Information Technology Branch (ITB) delivers accessible, reliable and innovative Information Technology solutions in support of the EDD’s mission.
+The Information Technology Branch (ITB) delivers accessible, reliable and innovative Information Technology solutions in support of our mission.

-In partnership with the EDD program branches, the ITB provides EDD customers with secure and convenient means to file benefit claims, search for jobs and training, manage payroll taxes, and access other services through online systems like Unemployment Insurance Online (UI Online), State Disability Insurance Online (SDI Online), CalJOBS, and e-Services for Business.
-The ITB also provides critical operational services by connecting over 160 field offices statewide and by providing service desk and other production services support to all the EDD employees throughout the state.
+In partnership with our program branches, the ITB provides our customers with secure and convenient means to file benefit claims, search for jobs and training, manage payroll taxes, and access other services through online systems like Unemployment Insurance Online (UI Online), State Disability Insurance Online (SDI Online), CalJOBS, and e-Services for Business.
+The ITB also provides critical operational services by connecting over 160 field offices statewide and by providing service desk and other production services support to all of our employees throughout the state.

-The ITB is made up of five divisions as well as the EDD Information Security Office, responsible for helping safeguard the EDD’s information assets, and the Benefit Systems Modernization Project; a project that will modernize the Unemployment Insurance, Disability Insurance, and Paid Family Leave benefit systems.
+The ITB is made up of five divisions, and Information Security Office, responsible for helping protect our information assets, and the Benefit Systems Modernization Project, a project that will modernize the Unemployment Insurance, Disability Insurance, and Paid Family Leave benefit systems.

-The Policy, Accountability, and Compliance Branch (PACB) provides key audit, investigation, survey, evaluation, and review services to the programs administered by the EDD and partnering agencies.
-These services help programs operate effectively and efficiently, meet federal and state statutory and regulatory requirements, and protect the billions of dollars in financial assets that pass through the EDD annually.
+The Policy, Accountability, and Compliance Branch (PACB) provides important audit, investigation, survey, evaluation, and review services to the programs administered by us and our partnering agencies.
+These services help programs operate effectively and efficiently, meet federal and state statutory and regulatory requirements, and protect the billions of dollars in financial assets that pass through us annually.

-The PACB has approximately 125 dedicated staff in 20 different classifications including analysts, auditors, investigators, administrative support staff, supervisors and managers, and executives.
+The PACB has approximately 125 dedicated staff in 20 different classifications including:

-The Investigation Division (ID) conducts both internal and external investigations to determine if fraud or embezzlement was committed against the EDD’s benefit programs.
-The ID also investigates allegations of criminal and administrative misconduct by EDD employees or vendors, as well as physical assault incidents or other acts and threats of violence against EDD employees, properties, customers, and vendors located on EDD property.
+The Investigation Division (ID) conducts both internal and external investigations to determine if fraud or embezzlement was committed against our benefit programs.
+The ID also investigates allegations of criminal and administrative misconduct by our employees or vendors, and physical assault incidents or other acts and threats of violence against our employees, properties, customers, and vendors located on our property.

-The Legislative and Intergovernmental Affairs Office (LIAO) develops legislative proposals and analyses and recommends departmental positions related to proposed and active legislation affecting EDD programs.
+The Legislative and Intergovernmental Affairs Office (LIAO) develops legislative proposals and analyses and recommends Department positions related to proposed and active legislation affecting our programs.
 The LIAO also serves as the primary contact for constituent inquiries from the Legislature and Congressional members on EDD matters.

 The Monitor Advocate Office makes sure that migrant and seasonal farm workers receive the same employment services as all other customers.

-The Public Affairs Branch (PAB) provides outreach, marketing, communication, user experience design, and Spanish translation to promote the use and understanding of EDD programs and services.
-The PAB is made up of Media Services, Strategic Communications, and Web Business Services.
+The Public Affairs Branch (PAB) provides the following to promote the use and understanding of EDD programs and services:

 Media Services provides information on EDD services, programs, and policies to the general public and news media.